 Related products

 • Wonderful design!
 A lovely addition to any nursery.
-Great fabric selections for a boy or girl.
+Pretty pink and white fabrics.
 Precise piecework and amazing quilting.
 Exceptionally well made in northeast Indiana by an Amish woman.
 Includes a sleeve for a hanging rod.
+Sure to be a treasured heirloom for a sweet new baby!

-• Wow!
-Look at all the wonderful quilting.
-The quilted butterflies are outstanding, as is the border quilting.
-The quilt top was made by an Amish woman living in north eastern Indiana and the quilting was done by one of her Amish neighbors.
-Part of a collection she calls 'Quilts Remembered'.
+• Delightful promise of spring coloring!
+What an abundance of fine quilting.
+Notice the precise piecing on a difficult design.
+Will dazzle any quilt lover.
+Named for northeastern Indiana township.
+The quilt top was made by an Amish woman living near there and the quilting was done by one of her Amish neighbors.
 Includes a sleeve for a hanging rod.